AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otiotool.md

 otiotool -i multitrack.otio --only-tracks-with-index 3 --list-clips
 ```

-Note that indexes for `--only-tracks-with-index` begin at 1 for the first track, and that you often want to use it in combination with `--video-only` or `--audio-only`.
+Indexes for `--only-tracks-with-index` begin at 1 for the first track, and that you often want to use it in combination with `--video-only` or `--audio-only`.

 ### Filter Clips by Name or Regex
 ```bash